-Dr. John Snyder practices general internal medicine.
-He is in-network for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+Dr. John Snyder's medical specialty is general internal medicine.
+Dr. Snyder accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.

 Conditions / Treatments